-Job hunting for a long time and feel like you are spinning your wheels?
+Job hunting for a long time and feeling like you are spinning your wheels?
 Job search is a process that can take time.
 Follow these tips to get more traction in your job search.

 Is it bad luck or am I applying to the wrong jobs?